Sidi Sané

-Sidi Sané (born 21 April 2003) is a German professional footballer who plays as a winger for Bundesliga club Schalke 04.
+Sidi Sané (born 21 April 2003) is a German professional footballer who plays as a winger for 2.
+Bundesliga club Eintracht Braunschweig.

 Career

 Sané made his professional debut for Schalke 04 in the DFB-Pokal on 31 July 2022, coming on as a substitute in the 73rd minute in a 5–0 away win against Bremer SV.
+He made his Bundesliga debut in a 2–0 home defeat against Bayern Munich on 11 December 2022.

+On 20 July 2023, he joined Eintracht Braunschweig on a two-year contract.

 Personal life

 Sané is the younger brother of German international player Leroy Sané, who also started his professional football career at Schalke 04, and the son of former German rhythmic gymnast and 1984 Summer Olympics bronze medalist Regina Weber, and former footballer and Senegalese international Souleymane Sané.